Last Updated on June 3, 2024 by Soumya

 The best way to get around Istanbul in one day is by foot.
 You can literally walk between all the attractions in the Sultanahmet area that we have spoken about in the itinerary here.
 Be sure to refer to our interactive map for directions.

 Further, the touristy T1 tram covers almost all touristy places in Istanbul and is the best way to get to Galata Tower.
-Keep your eyes peeled for our Istanbul transport guide that’s coming up real soon.

 Istanbul one-day itinerary FAQ

-One day in Istanbul is enough to see the main highlights such as Hagia Sophia, Blue Mosque, Topkapi Palace, Galata Tower, Grand Bazaar, and Istiklal Street.
+One day in Istanbul is enough to see the main highlights, such as Hagia Sophia, Blue Mosque, Topkapi Palace, Galata Tower, Grand Bazaar, and Istiklal Street.

 You can see Istanbul in one day by seeing the best highlights in the Sultanahmet area, staying close by, and planning your day with an efficient itinerary like this one that saves your commute time and allows you to see the attractions for longer.